home-assistant/home-assistant.io/source/_posts/2022-05-16-home-assistant-os-release-8.markdown

 For Generic x86-64, OVA and the new Generic AArch64 Home Assistant uses GRUB2 as boot loader now.
 GRUB2 (GRand Unified Bootloader) is the de-facto standard boot loader used by most Linux distributions.
-The main reason switching from Barebox to GRUB2 was the missing AArch64 UEFI boot support in Barebox.
+The main reason for switching from Barebox to GRUB2 was the missing AArch64 UEFI boot support in Barebox.
 We also expect GRUB2 to be more stable especially on Desktop style x86-64 systems as it gets used by much more users since generic Linux distributions use GRUB2.
-Although, we actually hit a bug in GRUB2 during the RC phase, but let's hope this was a one-off. 🤞
+Although, we actually hit a bug in GRUB2 during the RC phase, let's hope this was a one-off. 🤞

 <img src='/images/blog/2022-05-16-os8/haos-grub2-menu.png' alt='Screenshot showing GRUB2 menu of Home Assistant OS'>

-The boot menu shows the two boot slot.
+The boot menu shows the two boot slots.
 Typically you don't have to change selection here, unless you intentionally want to boot the previously installed Home Assistant OS version.

-Note: Upgrading from any version 7.x is safe, but we recommend to upgrade from the last version of the previous major release.
+Note: Upgrading from any version 7.x is safe, but we recommend upgrading from the last version of the previous major release.
 This is also the best tested upgrade path.
 From any release with GRUB2 it is only safe to downgrade to 7.6!
 Downgrading to releases before 7.6 can be done by downgrading to 7.6 first.